napari/napari/docs/tutorials/fundamentals/getting_started.md

 ## Next steps

-To learn more about how to use the napari viewer with different types of napari layers checkout the [viewer tutorial](./viewer) and more of our tutorials listed below.
+To learn more about how to use the napari viewer graphical user interface (GUI) checkout the [viewer tutorial](./viewer).
+Then see [layers at a glance](../../guides/layers) to learn how to use the napari viewer with different types of napari layers.